xolvio/meteor-inspectlet/README.md

 Meteor Inspectlet
 =================

+Wrapper around [Inspectlet](http://www.inspectlet.com/), a service that enables you to record the actions user take on your site and play them back later.

 ## Features

 Inspectlet lets you playback everything visitors do on your site so you can learn about how your